hhwyt/hhwyt.github.com/_posts/2025-02-17-tikv-reduces-write-stall.md

 As mentioned earlier, this approach negatively impacts stable performance.
 Optimizing it could involve reducing the duration of the write stall or eliminating it entirely.
 ## First Attempt: Removing MemTable Flush from Ingestion Path
-The first attempt([Pull Request #3775](https://github.com/tikv/tikv/pull/3775)) aimed to reduce the write stall duration by removing the MemTable flush from ingestion path.
+The first attempt([TiKV#3775](https://github.com/tikv/tikv/pull/3775)) aimed to reduce the write stall duration by removing the MemTable flush from ingestion path.
 Flushing MemTable is an expensive I/O operation, and eliminating it significantly reduces the duration of the write stall.

 This approach utilizing an option provided by RocksDB: `allow_blocking_flush`.
 When set to false, and if ingestion requires a memtable flush, the `IngestExternalFile()` will fail.